Akshin0906/CS108/Blog3.md

 Player 1 rolls a 3, lands on a dotted tile and wins the coin flip, taking 4 points from Player 2.
 Player 2 rolls a 6, lands on a yellow tile and wins 3 points.

-PLayer 1 rolls a 3 and lands on a green striped square, winning 1 point and winning the game.
+Player 1 rolls a 3 and lands on a green striped square, winning 1 point and winning the game.

 This version included the abilities and I feel like it worked far better with it.
 It added a layer of strategy and complexity that was missing before.
 By this point I felt that the game was pretty much complete so I did not need to modify it any further.